ChloeMorgana/Dissertation-Project/Docs/Status Reports/status_report_template.md

 ## Progress
-* Investigated different relation extraction methods.
+* Background research on different relation extraction methods.
 * Investigated different datasets.
 * Decided on using Python and HuggingFace transformers.
 * Decided on using the DrugProt dataset and researched previous implementations.